fans3210/playwallet/README.md

 - **Rate Limiting on Sensitive Endpoints:**

     Add rate limiting or throttling on endpoints like transfer or recharge to mitigate abuse or unintentional repeated calls.

+- **Mircoservice architecture for logic boundary and isocation, scalability considerations

+    Due to time constraint, there is no microservice architectures, especially notification service for notifying the user about transfer status

 For more things that I didn’t have time to polish or improve, please search “TODO” keywords in the codebase